 - Departments of applied sciences, humanities, and natural and social sciences.

 - Eight bachelor's degree programs can be completed at the BGSU Firelands.
-For more information, visit the Baccalaureate Degree Programs and Graduate Degree Programs pages.
+For more information, visit the Majors & Programs

 - Fourteen associate degrees representing 18 areas of study prepare students for transfer to bachelor’s programs or for entry into the job market in a technical or paraprofessional area.
-For more information, visit the Associate Degree Programs page.
+For more information, visit the Majors & Programs page.

 - Certificate programs are available in bookkeeping, management and supervision, and small business management.